Skip to content

 What is the long-term advantage of sticking to the Dharmic path?

 The advantage is Resilience.
 When you lead through Dharma, you create a Dharmic Echo that lasts for generations.
-You become a point of reference for the Common Vision.
-Those who take the crooked way are forgotten as soon as they fall; those who stand by Dharma are etched into the Itihasa of our people.
+You become a point of reference for generations to come.
+Those who take the easy way are forgotten as soon as they fall; those who stand by Dharma are etched into the Itihasa of our people.